-6.4 Regulatory Approval.
+6.6 Regulatory Approval.

-- 6.4.1 BLA Approval As soon as reasonably practicable, Capricor shall use Commercially Reasonable Efforts to obtain in its own name and at its own expense Marketing Approval for the Product in the U.S. Capricor shall provide Distributor with notice and a copy of the BLA related to the Product promptly after receipt thereof. - 6.4.2 Other Approvals If any additional approvals are necessary to market the Products in the Territory according to the Regulations, Capricor shall use Commercially Reasonable Efforts to obtain those approvals as soon as reasonably practicable at its own expense. - 6.4.3 Product Registrations and Certifications Capricor shall obtain all necessary registrations and certifications for the Products, and Distributor shall assist Capricor in obtaining such registrations and certifications, provided that Distributor shall not attempt to obtain any such registration or certification in its own name.
-The Parties understand and agree that Capricor itself, or through its agents (but not including Distributor), shall have the sole right to correspond with and submit regulatory applications and other filings to the applicable Governmental Authorities to obtain approvals to import, export, sell or otherwise commercialize the Products.
-Accordingly, Distributor shall not correspond directly with any Governmental Authority relating to the process of obtaining approvals for Products, without Capricor's prior written consent, unless mandated by applicable Regulations, and in such case, Distributor shall in advance of such communications, provide Capricor in writing notice of any such correspondence and shall provide Capricor with a copy thereof.

-- 6.5 Representations by Capricor.
-Neither Capricor nor any of its agents, employees or representatives shall make any false or misleading representations to Customers or others regarding Distributor or the Products. - Insurance.
-Capricor shall obtain and keep in force during the term of this Agreement and for a minimum of three (3) years thereafter, one or more policies of liability insurance which shall cover all liabilities of Capricor, whenever arising, attributable to the activities of Capricor, its agents, employees and contractors under this Agreement. [].
+- 6.6.1 NDA Approval.
+As soon as reasonably practicable, Capricor shall use Commercially Reasonable Efforts to obtain the Manufacturing and Marketing Approval for the Product in the Territory at its own expense including appointing, at its discretion, a DMAH.
+Capricor shall provide Distributor with notice and a copy of the NDA related to the Product promptly after receipt thereof. - 6.6.2 Orphan Drug Designation.
+As soon as reasonably practicable, Capricor shall apply for the orphan drug designation in the Territory for the Product for DMD at its own expense. - 6.6.3 Other Approvals.
+If any additional approvals are necessary to market the Products in the Territory according to the Regulations, Capricor shall use Commercially Reasonable Efforts to obtain those approvals as soon as reasonably practicable at its own expense. - 6.6.4 Product Registrations and Certifications.
+Capricor shall obtain all necessary registrations and certifications for the Products, and Distributor shall assist Capricor in obtaining such registrations and certifications, provided that Distributor shall not attempt to obtain any such registration or certification in its own name.
+The Parties understand and agree that Capricor itself, or through the DMAH (but not including Distributor), shall have the sole right to correspond with and submit regulatory applications and other filings to the applicable Governmental Authorities to obtain approvals to import, export, sell or otherwise commercialize the Products.
+Accordingly, Distributor shall not correspond directly with any Governmental Authority relating to the process of obtaining approvals for Products, without Capricor's prior written consent, unless mandated by applicable Regulations, and in such case, Distributor shall in advance of such communications, provide Capricor in writing notice of any such correspondence and shall provide Capricor with a copy thereof. - 6.7 Representations by Capricor.
+Neither Capricor nor any of its agents, employees or representatives shall make any false or misleading representations to Customers or others regarding Distributor or the Products. - 6.8 Insurance.
+Capricor shall obtain and keep in force during the term of this Agreement and for a minimum of [] thereafter, one or more policies of liability insurance which shall cover all liabilities of Capricor, whenever arising, attributable to the activities of Capricor, its agents, employees and contractors under this Agreement.
+The limits of the coverage shall be at least [].
+Such policy shall cover patient damages for bodily injury that are a direct result of the use of the Products in accordance with the instructions for use.
 Distributor shall have the option to be designated as an additional named insured under each such policy and shall be provided with a certificate of insurance within thirty (30) days after the issuance of such policy and each renewal thereof.
-All policies of insurance maintained by Capricor under this Section 6.6 shall be taken out with insurance companies holding a Financial Strength Rating of at least "A-VII", as set forth in the most current issue of Best's Insurance Reports. - 6.7 Customer Leads.
-During the term of this Agreement, Capricor shall refer to Distributor any request it receives either directly or via its Affiliates for the purchase of Products in the Territory. - 6.8 Marketing Authorization Holder.
-Capricor shall be responsible for obtaining and maintaining its status as the marketing authorization holder of the Products for the DMD indication.
+All policies of insurance maintained by Capricor under this Section 6.7 shall be taken out with insurance companies holding a Financial Strength Rating of at least "A-VII", as set forth in the most current issue of Best's Insurance Reports.